Linear Receive Beamforming for CAPA Systems: Numerical Results

 {\figurename} {\ref{fig3a}} illustrates the sum-rates achieved by CAPAs and SPDAs as a function of the number of users.
 As shown, the sum-rates for MRC and MMSE beamforming increase with the number of users.
 In contrast, the sum-rate achieved by ZF beamforming initially increases but then decreases as the user count rises.
 This pattern arises because ZF beamforming aims to set the beamformer orthogonal to the interference subspace while aligning it as closely as possible with the user's channel spatial response, as depicted in {\figurename} {\ref{Relationship_Beamforming}}.
 With fewer users, it is feasible to align the ZF beamformer more closely with the user's spatial response, which results in a higher sum-rate.
 However, as the number of users grows, achieving this alignment becomes more challenging due to the need to cancel all IUI, leading to a decline in sum-rate performance.
 Although the sum-rate for MRC and MMSE beamforming increases with user count, the average rate per user decreases monotonically due to increased IUI, as observed in {\figurename} {\ref{fig3b}}.

 Next, we compare the sum-rate performance of CAPAs and SPDAs.
 For MMSE and ZF beamforming, the CAPA achieves both higher total and average rates than the SPDA, as seen in {\figurename} {\ref{fig3a}} and {\figurename} {\ref{fig3b}}.
 However, with MRC beamforming, CAPA only shows a rate advantage when the user count is low.
 As the number of users increases, the CAPA performs worse than the SPDA.
-This outcome aligns with the results shown in {\figurename} {\ref{Figure1}}.
+This outcome aligns with the results shown in {\figurename} {\ref{fig1a}}.
 Specifically, when many users are present, system performance suffers due to IUI.
-Since MRC beamforming does not effectively mitigate IUI and CAPA receives stronger interference signals than SPDA, CAPA achieves a lower sum-rate in this scenario. {\figurename} {\ref{Figure4}} further compares the MSE performance of CAPAs and SPDAs.
-Unlike the sum-rate trends, {\figurename} {\ref{Figure4}} shows that the sum-MSE for ZF beamforming increases monotonically with user count due to escalating IUI.
-Additionally, SPDA achieves a lower sum-MSE and average MSE than CAPA only with MRC beamforming in scenarios involving a large number of users.
+Since MRC beamforming does not effectively mitigate IUI and CAPA receives stronger interference signals than SPDA, CAPA achieves a lower sum-rate in this scenario.
+Regarding the MSE performance, since it exhibits a trend opposite to that of the sum-rate, we omit the corresponding numerical results here for brevity.